skwirowski/CodersCamp-Project-2-weather-app/ReadMe.md

 ## How to start using application:
 1. Clone/download repository to hard drive,
+2. Open `index.html` file.

-2. Run `npm install` script to install npm dependencies.
+You can also run `npm install` script to install npm dependencies and check development mode.

 # Available scripts:
 ## `npm run build`